Gas Station

 Creating and using a Gas Station fund

-See our FAQ for information on how to set up a Gas Station fund, how to deposit free Testnet SUI into it, and how to sponsor transaction using that fund.
+See the Sui Gas Station FAQ page of our Help Center for information on how to set up a Gas Station fund, how to deposit free Testnet SUI into it, and how to sponsor transaction using that fund.

 Developer resources